NervanaSystems/ngraph/doc/sphinx/source/frameworks/generic-configs.rst

-.. frameworks/generic.rst
+.. frameworks/generic-configs.rst

-Working with other frameworks
-##############################
+Configs available to any Framework
+##################################

-An engineer may want to work with a deep learning framework that does not yet have bridge code written.
-For non-supported or "generic" frameworks, it is expected that engineers will use the nGraph library to create custom bridge code, and/or to design and document a user interface (UI) with specific runtime options for whatever custom use case they need.
+An engineer might want to work with a DL framework that does not yet have bridge code written.
+For non-supported or "generic" frameworks, it is assumed that engineers will make use of the :doc:`../ops/index` to create custom bridge code for their framework, and figure out how to present user-based actions to the users of their framework. nGraph does not provide an interface for "users" of frameworks (we cannot dictate how Tensorflow or MXNet presents things to their users, for example), so keep in mind that designing and documenting a user interface (UI) is entirely in the realm of the framework and beyond the scope of the nGraph Compiler stack.

-The two primary tasks that can be accomplished in the “bridge code” space of the nGraph abstraction layer are: (1) compiling a dataflow graph and (2) executing a pre-compiled graph.
-See the :doc:`../framework-integration-guides` for how we have built bridges with other frameworks.
-For more in-depth help in writing graph optimizations and bridge code, we provide articles on how to :doc:`../fusion/index`, and programmatically :doc:`../howto/execute` that can target various compute resources using nGraph when a framework provides some inputs to be computed.
+The nGraph :abbr:`Intermediate Representation (IR` is a Today, the two primary tasks that can be accomplished in the “bridge code” space of the nGraph IR are:

+#.
+Compiling a dataflow graph
+#.
+Executing a pre-compiled graph.

+See the :doc:`../framework-integration-guides` for how we built bridges with our initially-supported frameworks.
+For more in-depth help in writing things like graph optimizations and bridge code, we provide articles on how to :doc:`../fusion/index`, and programmatically :doc:`../howto/execute` that can target various compute resources using nGraph when a framework provides some inputs to be computed.

+.. note:: Configuration options can be added manually on the command line or via scripting.
+Please keep in mind that fine-tuning of parameters is as much of an art as it is a science; there are virtually limitless ways to do so.

 Integrating nGraph with new frameworks